asteris-llc/hammer/docs/spec.md

 - src: "{{.SpecRoot}}/consul.sysconfig"
     dest: /etc/sysconfig/consul
     config: true

+# This dictionary isn't necessary because we're not templating any of the above
+# targets.
+If we were, we could include this in a template with the following
+# expression: {{variable "packagedBy"}}.
+Variables and variable names can be any
+# valid YAML string.
+# vars:
+#   packagedBy: 'username'

 # scripts for building and installing the package.
 The only required script is
 # "build", and "{before,after}-{install,remove,upgrade}" are available.
 You can